ryanbrownell/DDNS-for-Vesta-CP/README.md

 Ideally, you would use an RSA key to connect instead for better security.

 ## To Do ##
 - Reduce the requirements on the client side.
---
+Such that all that would be required to call is a simple CURL command to a specific URL accompanied with a token.